Frequently Asked Questions

 Where do you exhibit your pottery?

 I exhibit my pottery all over the place.
 I have been working with some of the same galleries for a long time and developed a strong and trusted relationship with them.
 Outside of this group, I prefer to exhibit in venues that are rooted in education, so via conferences, art centers, and schools.
-I do not sell my work on line directly as it take up a lot of my making time, and my galleries do a great job for me, so I want to keep working with them.
-For questions about where to see your work and how to price your work, please visit the field guide for ceramic artisans chapters 3 and 9
+I do not sell my work through my website as it takes up a lot of my making time.
+I am represented by Radius Gallery where you can find available pieces for sale.

 What do you think about the field of contemporary ceramics today?